13alvone/speakQuery/README.md

 falls back to `pandas.read_csv` if necessary.
 Files that fail these checks are rejected even if they use the `.csv` extension.

+Uploads exceeding 16 MB are rejected.
+Adjust `LOOKUP_MAX_FILESIZE` (defaults to Flask's `MAX_CONTENT_LENGTH`) in `app.py` to change this limit.
+Requests above the limit return HTTP 413 with a clear error message.

 ## Timechart command

 The query language includes a `timechart` directive for quick time-series